andilabs/andilabs.github.io/_posts/2021-02-17-lower-dopamine-user.markdown

 ## short list

+### social media
-1. remove all the social media apps, dont fool yourself you need it for communication, relationships, bla bla.
+remove all the social media apps, dont fool yourself you need it for communication, relationships, bla bla.

+### notifications
-2. turn off as much off notifications as possible.
+turn off as much off notifications as possible.
 Really checking your email few times a day is perfectly fine.

+### first screen
 3. clean your start screen.
 I ended up with:
  * camera,
  * weather,